 We believe in transparency throughout our supply chain and honoring all of the hands that work to make Maggie’s products.
 Before working with a new vendor, we require full disclosure of working conditions and production standards.
 A questionnaire for each supplier reports specifically on average salary, highest and lowest wages, average overtime (always paid at 1.5 time regular wage), employee benefits, health care, etc. is always reviewed.
 In most cases, we also visit the facilities and interview workers as well as management before our first order is completed, and then again annually.
 The labor standards we use are based upon those of the internationally recognized grassroots anti-sweatshop organization: The Clean Clothes Campaign.

-• Through the years, Maggie’s has been vetted by many fair trade and labor organizations both private and public and has received 3rd Party Verification.
+Through the years, Maggie’s has been vetted by many fair trade and labor organizations both private and public and has received third party verifications.

 Are Maggie’s products vegan?